marywu-12/US_Elections_2024/README.md

 After elections update: I correctly predicted that Trump would win, however, he won with more votes than I predicted.
 There could be several reasons for this:
 * States are assumed to be independent.
 In reality, states that are geographically close or share common borders can affect each other in voting.
 * Some pollsters lean towards a certain candidate/party and the quality of polls differ.
-To improve, one could add a weight of poll qualities when we select the most recent polls, and select the highest quality polls.
+To improve, one could add a weight of poll qualities when selecting the most recent polls, and choose the highest quality polls.